Natural Brown Prom Queen: Release

 Prior to the album's release, Parks released four singles: "Home Maker" released March 15, "Selfish Soul" released May 18, "NBPQ (Topless)" released June 29, and "OMG Britt" released September 7.
 All four singles also came with music videos: "Home Maker" was directed by Jocelyn Anquetil and sees Parks starting a pillow fight in a furniture store.
 "Selfish Soul" was directed by Trey Lyons and features Parks playing her violin while hanging upside down from a pole as well as standing on a roof and dancing in mud with her girlfriends.
 "NBPQ (Topless)", directed by Augusta YR, features Parks going through a series of outfit changes and surreal, colorful scenarios, and "trippy" visuals said to be "reminiscent of David Lynch's take on Alice in Wonderland".
 "OMG Britt", directed by Zach Sulak, finds the singer performing the song in a series of futuristic rooms where she also smashes her violin.

+Live

 Parks made her television debut on the September 20 episode of The Late Show with Stephen Colbert, performing "Selfish Soul" with a backing band including bassist Growth Eternal and three backup singers, including Keiyaa.